• Skip to primary navigation

 Jump to Recipe Jump to Video

-This Healthy Zucchini Bread Recipe is perfect for a tasty breakfast, snack or dessert.
-Zucchini Bread with Applesauce is seriously delicious and moist with no sugar, no dairy and no oil.
-Double this easy recipe and freeze some for a cold rainy day.
+This Vegan Zucchini Bread Recipe is perfect for a tasty breakfast, snack or dessert.
+Zucchini Bread with Applesauce is seriously delicious and moist with no sugar, no dairy, no eggs and no oil.
+Mix in some chocolate chips to make a good thing even better!

 Slices of healthy chocolate chip zucchini bread on a white platter.